Scenes

 Wind chime tubes don't work this way.
 A tube vibrating in bending mode (flexing back and forth rather than stretching lengthwise) produces overtones that are not integer multiples of the fundamental.
 For a free-free tube (one that's free at both ends, like a typical chime), the theoretical overtone ratios are approximately:

-These ratios come from solving the EulerβBernoulli beam equation for transverse vibrations.
-The numbers are irrational β they never simplify to neat fractions.
-This inharmonicity is what gives wind chimes their characteristic shimmer.
+These ratios come from solving the Euler-Bernoulli beam equation for transverse vibrations.
+The numbers are irrational; they never simplify to neat fractions.
+This inharmonicity gives wind chimes their characteristic shimmer.
 The overtones don't "lock in" with the fundamental the way they do on a guitar.
-Instead, they create subtle interference patterns that shift and evolve as the tone decays.
+Instead they create subtle interference patterns that shift and evolve as the tone decays.

 Why the Hang Point Matters

-If you've ever examined a quality wind chime, you'll notice that the string passes through a hole drilled at a very specific point β not the middle, not the end, but roughly 22.4% from the top.
-This isn't arbitrary.
+If you've ever examined a quality wind chime, you'll notice that the string passes through a hole drilled at an oddly specific spot, roughly 22.4% of the way down from the top.
+There's a reason for that number.

-A tube vibrating in its fundamental bending mode has two nodes β points that remain stationary while the rest of the tube flexes.
+A tube vibrating in its fundamental bending mode has two nodes, points that stay stationary while the rest of the tube flexes.
 For a free-free tube, these nodes sit at 22.4% from each end.
-By suspending the tube at one of its nodal points, the string doesn't interfere with the vibration.
+Suspend the tube at one of its nodal points and the string doesn't interfere with the vibration at all.
 The tube rings freely and sustains for as long as the material allows.

-Hang the tube from its center, and you'll dampen the fundamental almost completely β the sustain drops dramatically, and the tone sounds thin and dead.
-Hang it from the end, and you'll dampen the overtones while letting the fundamental ring, but with much less complexity and richness.
-The 22.4% point is the sweet spot that lets the full spectrum of the tube's voice emerge.
+Hang the tube from its center instead and you'll dampen the fundamental almost completely; the sustain drops off and the tone sounds thin and dead.
+Hang it from the end and the fundamental rings, but the overtones suffer, leaving much less complexity and richness.
+The 22.4% point is the sweet spot that lets the full spectrum of the tube's voice come through.

 Material Physics: Metal, Bamboo, and Wood